-Our purpose is to listen to people's experiences of using services and to speak out on their behalf.
-We collect and analyse people's experiences and views to ensure that the people who run services know what works and what doesn't.
-We also help people find the information they need to access health and social care services in their local area.
+Healthwatch is the official framework through which local people can have their say about health and social care services.
 Every local authority area has its own local Healthwatch to enable people to share their views and concerns about local health and social care services.
 The Care Forum holds the contract for Healthwatch in:

-- Bath and North East Somerset
+- Bath and North East Somerset - Swindon

-- Swindon

-- Wiltshire